Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 Why the UAE Real Estate Market Matters to Expats

-• Zero Property Taxes: Unlike jurisdictions such as the US or the UK, where capital gains and recurring annual property taxes can significantly impact investment returns, the UAE offers a tax-free environment for property ownership.
+• Zero Property Taxes: Unlike jurisdictions such as the US or the UK, where capital gains and recurring annual property taxes, can significantly impact investment returns, the UAE offers a tax-free environment for property ownership.

 • World-Class Infrastructure: From futuristic urban centers and efficient transportation networks to top-tier healthcare facilities and internationally recognized educational institutions, the UAE offers an exceptional standard of living supported by superior infrastructure.